hortonworks-gallery/ambari-blueprints-view/README.md

 ##### Add your own operations

-- You can add your own operations by modifying [the JSON](https://github.com/abajwa-hw/blueprints-view/blob/master/src/main/resources/index.html#L7) containing the sample operations
+- You can add your own operations by modifying the JSON in [/var/lib/ambari-server/resources/views/work/BLUEPRINT_VIEW{1.0.0}/index.html](https://github.com/abajwa-hw/blueprints-view/blob/master/src/main/resources/index.html#L7) containing the sample operations, and refreshing the view
   - Note the single quotes in the JSON body will be replaced by double quotes in the view